Betty Ford: Marriage to Gerald Ford and motherhood

 Ford served as a parent-teacher association member, Sunday school teacher at Immanuel Church-on-the-Hill, and a Cub Scout "den mother".
 She regularly drove her children around to their activities, such as her sons' Little League Baseball games and her daughter's dance classes.
 She was also involved in her husband's political career by fulfilling the commitments expected of congressional spouses to help elevate her husband's regard among his House colleagues.
 She accompanied her husband to congressional and White House events, as well as on some trips abroad, and made herself available to newspaper and magazine articles.
 Ford also posed for newspaper publicity photographs and was a clothing model for charity fashion shows, after a Republican had urged her to do so since they felt that Democratic Party spouses had far outnumbered Republican spouses in such publicity-generating activity.
 Ford also volunteered for local charitable organizations, including serving as the program director of the Alexandria Cancer Fund Drive.
 Ford also held active membership in groups such as the 81st Congress Club and National Federation of Republican Women.

 Ford's busy life took a toll.
 In 1964, a pinched nerve on the left side of Ford's neck sent her to the hospital for two weeks.
 After her pinched nerve, she began suffering several effects, including muscle spasms, periphrasic neuropathy, numbing the left side of her neck, and arthritis on her shoulder and arm.
 She would be given prescription medication, including Valium.
 Ford would ultimately develop an addiction to prescription medication (and would ultimately confront and recover from this addiction in 1978).
 Ford's health problems and the stress of her husband's career (which saw him frequently away from their household) compounded, particularly after her husband's career became even more demanding after he became House minority leader in January 1965.
 In 1965, Ford suffered a significant nervous breakdown, erupting in severe crying that had appeared inexplicable to others.
 This led her to seek psychiatric assistance.
 Ford had weekly meetings with a psychiatrist approximately between August 1965 and April 1967.
 Ford received support from her family and managed to resume a busy lifestyle.
-However, notably, Ford had not managed to address her increasing prescription pain medication dependency, which sometimes saw her taking as many as twenty pills in a single day.
-Nor did she address her relationship with alcohol, which she, at the time, believed was typical consumption.
+However, notably, Ford had not yet managed to address her increasing prescription pain medication dependency, which sometimes saw her taking as many as twenty pills in a single day.
+Nor had she yet addressed her relationship with alcohol, which she, at the time, believed was typical consumption.

 Ford accompanied her husband on a trip to mainland China in 1972.
 That same year, her husband brought up the possibility that he might retire from congress in 1977, which would make the 1974 United States House of Representatives election the last he would run in.
 This prospect elated Ford.
-Such talk was due to Gerald Ford, following the Republican Party's failure to win a majority in the 1972 United States House of Representatives elections, seeing it as unlikely that he would ever fulfill his ambition of becoming speaker of the House.
+Such talk was due to her husband seeing it as unlikely that he would ever fulfill his ambition of becoming speaker of the House in light of the Republican Party's failure to win a majority in the 1972 United States House of Representatives elections.